citsmartdocs/documentation/en-us/docs/citsmart-platform-8/processes/release/use/execute-release.md

         knowledge about it in the "Related" area, located right bellow.

-5. We can view the history of occurrences of the release by pressing the icon “Execution Registration” and the flow about it when clicking on the icon “View flow”;
+5. We can view the history of occurrences of the release by pressing the icon “Execution Registration”.
+    All actions taken from creation to closure are recorded in the history, serving as Audit.

+6. The Release flow can be viewed by clicking on the “View flow” icon.

-6. Click on “Operations” and then on "Save and advance flow" or "Save and keep current task" to execute the release request.
+7. Click on “Operations” and then on "Save and advance flow" or "Save and keep current task" to execute the release request.

 Related